Why We Love Egypt…

 Please note, you should keep a valid photo ID with you at all times.

-Please also note that clothing norms in Egypt are a little more conservative than many are used in their everyday lives, whilst there are no strict rules we recommend you err away from extremely revealing garments.
-Casual and comfortable is the name of the game and we advise you to bring layers to stay warm in open-door areas in the evening when it gets cooler.
+Please also note that clothing norms in Egypt are a little more conservative than many are used in their everyday lives (as it is a Muslim country) – whilst there are no strict rules we recommend you err away from extremely revealing garments.

 Egyptian pound.
 Both USD and Euro are accepted in Egypt, US Dollars are more common, and both can be changed to EGP (Egyptian Pounds) in banks across Egypt.
 Many of our partners on the ground will also accept payment with foreign currency or using Credit Cards, however, sometimes EGP is needed for tipping and we recommend you take an amount of EGP in cash with you – we’re happy to advise on this personally.